-Northview's objectives when managing its capital are to safeguard its assets while maximizing the growth of its business, returns to Unitholders, and maintaining the sustainability of cash distributions.
+Northview's objectives when managing its capital are to safeguard its assets while maintaining the sustainability of cash distributions.
 Northview's capital consists of mortgages payable, borrowings on the credit facility, and Units.
 Northview follows guidelines that are set out in the Declaration of Trust, including a maximum debt to gross book value ratio of 70%.

-Management monitors Northview's capital structure on an ongoing basis to determine the appropriate level of mortgages payable to be placed on specific properties at the time of acquisition or when existing debt matures.
+Management monitors Northview's capital structure on an ongoing basis to determine the appropriate level of mortgages payable to be placed on specific properties.
 In determining the most appropriate debt, consideration is given to cash flow generated from the specific property, interest rate, amortization period, maturity, and debt service ratio.
-Northview has a credit facility that is used to fund capital expenditures until specific mortgage debt is placed.
+Northview has a credit facility that may be used to fund capital expenditures until specific mortgage debt is placed.
+In addition, Northview continues to monitor its capital structure and sources of financing, including amendments to the existing credit facility and/or establishing additional credit facilities.

-As at December 31, 2020, Northview's ratio of debt to gross book value was 66.7%, which is in compliance with the Declaration of Trust.
-The definition of gross book value in the Declaration of Trust permits the amount to include a portfolio premium of \$89.0 million that was determined based on an appraisal of the portfolio obtained for the plan of arrangement (see Note 3).
+The Declaration of Trust provides for a maximum debt to gross book value of 70%.
+As at December 31, 2021, Northview's ratio of debt to gross book value was 67.8% (December 31, 2020 - 66.7%), which was in compliance with the Declaration of Trust.
+The portfolio premium included in the determination of debt to gross book value as at December 31, 2021 was \$89.0 million (December 31, 2020 - \$89.0 million), which was determined based on an appraisal of the Portfolio obtained for a plan of arrangement in 2020.
 Northview monitors capital on the basis of debt to gross book value to assess its leverage.